Blog: Luminous dials

 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

-The section below is from my page about Great War trench watches.
+The section below is from my page about World War One trench watches.

 Captain Lake's list of Officer's Kit for the Front

-In "Knowledge for war: Every officer's handbook for the front" Captain Lake placed at the head of his list of officer's kit for the front "Luminous wristwatch with unbreakable glass".
-This is ahead of other indispensable items such as "Revolver" and "Field glasses".
-Of course wristwatches that were made without luminous dials before or during the war were pressed into service, but wristwatches that were particularly made and advertised as being intended for use in the trenches had the characteristic purpose made luminous dial.
+Of course, wristwatches that were made without luminous dials before or during the war were pressed into service, but wristwatches that were particularly made and advertised as being intended for use in the trenches had the characteristic, purpose-made, luminous dial.

-The original radioactive radium luminous paint gradually lost its glow over a few years because the radiation in the paint damaged the fluorescent material so that it no longer glowed.
-The radiation also breaks down the varnish that was used to bind the radioactive substance and fluorescent material together into a paint, which becomes brittle and breaks up into flakes and dust, which are themselves radioactive.
+The original radioluminescent, radioactive radium luminous, paint gradually lost its glow over a few years because the radiation in the paint damaged the fluorescent material so that it no longer glowed.
+The paint emits radon gas, which is itself radioactive, and the radiation also breaks down the varnish that was used to bind the radioactive substance and fluorescent material together into a paint, which becomes brittle and breaks up into flakes and dust, which are themselves radioactive, so caution is advised when handling luminous watches from this era.

-Even though the radium paint no longer glows because the fluorescent material is worn out, the paint is still radioactive — often surprisingly so.
+Even though the radium paint no longer glows because the fluorescent material is worn out, the paint is still radioactive – often surprisingly so.
 The radium luminous paint used during the war contained a lot more radioactive material than paint that was used in later years when the dangers of radiation were more fully understood.
-Luminous dials from the Great War era easily send the reading on a radiation detector off-scale.
+Luminous dials from World War One era still today easily send the reading on a radiation detector off-scale.

 Radium has a half life of over 1,600 years so in the last 100 years it has lost hardly any of its original radioactivity.
-Great caution must be exercised when handling hands and dials like this because breathing in the radioactive flakes of paint or dust would be very dangerous to the lungs, see my page about luminous paint.
+Great caution must be exercised when handling hands and dials like this because breathing in or swallowing the radioactive flakes of paint or dust would be dangerous to the lungs or bones, see my page about luminous paint.

 The article states that a pocket watch could be upgraded for 10 shillings, a wristwatch for seven shillings and sixpence.
 British Army rates of pay as defined by War Office Instruction 166 (1914) give the pay of an infantry Lieutenant as 8 shillings and 6 pence a day, so the work cost him about a days wages.
 The work is said to take about three hours with no distinction made between pocket and wristwatch, the difference in price between the pocket watch and wristwatch is due to the cost of the "best quality" luminous paint.

-An article in the British Horological Journal in March 1915 described methods of fitting radium luminous hands, which the author H Otto rather strangely called “radio-hands”.
-He explained this rather strange term later in the article, saying that its use would stop customers later asking the watchmaker to buy back the precious radioactive substance, which they already did with watch movement jewels or rolled gold.
-He mentions that "radium-bromit" cost £20 per milligram, and that mesothorium was about £7 per milligram.
-Mesothorium is an isotope of radium, radium-228, which has a half-life of 5.8 years and was cheaper to extract than other radium isotopes, so it was used in radioactive luminous paint as a cheaper substance to boost the glow.
-The more expensive radium-bromit presumably contained the longer lived radium-226 isotope.
+An article in the British Horological Journal in March 1915 described methods of fitting luminous hands, which the author H. Otto called “radio-hands”.
+He explained this rather strange term later in the article, saying that its use would stop customers later asking the watchmaker to buy back the precious radioactive substance, which they did with watch movement jewels or rolled gold.
+He mentions that "radium-bromit" (radium bromide) cost £20 per milligram, and that mesothorium, discovered by Otto Hahn in 1906, was about £7 per milligram.
+Mesothorium is an isotope of radium, radium-228, which has a half-life of 5.8 years and was cheaper than radium-226 because it was extracted from plentiful thorium ore used by the gas lighting industry to make gas mantles, so it was used in radioactive luminous paint as a cheaper substance to boost the glow.
+The more expensive radium bromide contained the longer lived radium-226 isotope, which has a half life of about 1,600 years.

 Article from February 1915

-There was great interest in luminous dials during the Great War, as the November 1915 article says, they were regarded as "practically a necessity for service work."
+There was great interest in luminous dials during World War One, as the November 1915 article says, they were regarded as "practically a necessity for service work."
 The powerful luminous glow in the dark from the numerals was something new and intriguing in an era before electric light was common.
 The article here from February 1915 "A New Luminous Watch" discussed replacing the normal "figure" numerals with special markers at 12, 6 and 3 and 9, the hours in between being marked with dots.
 It was said that this made the dial easier to read in the dark.

 The image here courtesy of David Weare shows one of these dials.
 All of the numerals apart from 12 have been replaced by symbols exactly as described in the article; at 12 there is a triangle, at six an oval, and at three and nine "T" shapes.
 The hours in between are marked by round dots.
 Much of the original luminous paint has been lost, the triangle and the round dots would originally have been filled with paint like the oval and T shapes.